wronghorsebatterystaple/Website-Flask/README.md

 ### Adding new blogpages:
 - Register new copy of `blogpage` blueprint with proper blog id/name in `app/__init__.py`
+- Update `config.py`
-- Update `config.py` and directory names in static paths
+- Update directory names in static paths

 ### Adding new forms:
 - Make sure that all POST forms should be Ajax using FormData and should handle the custom error(s) defined in `config.py`